Guidelines for Writers & Photographers

 • Rates & Rights

-AMAZONAS Magazine buys exclusive worldwide rights to written works for publication in printed and electronic/digital formats in Aquatic Media Press publications in English and other languages.
-The author will agree not to revise and resell an article to a competing publisher for at least a period of six months.
+AMAZONAS Magazine and its publisher Aquatic Media Press, LLC buys exclusive worldwide rights to written works for publication in printed and electronic/digital formats in Aquatic Media Press publications in English and other languages.
+The author will agree not to revise and resell an article to a competing publisher for a period of at least two years.

 Payments range from about $100 to $600 per article, depending on length, complexity, the author’s experience, and whether or not images are included with the text.
-First-time contributors generally receive $300 to $350 for an article, including images.
+First-time contributors generally receive $100 to $300 for an article, including images.
 Top rates are $500-$600 for full features with images from known, recurring contributors.

-AMAZONAS Magazine buys single-use worldwide rights to original images that are intended for publication in printed and electronic/digital formats.
+AMAZONAS Magazine and its publisher Aquatic Media Press, LLC buys single-use worldwide rights to original images that are intended for publication in printed and electronic/digital formats.
 “Single usage” restricts the use of an image or group of images by the publisher to a single article, in print and online, and the promotion of that article, the issue it occurs in, and the title as a whole.
-In other words, the publisher is not buying the right to use the image in other works or in appearances without the accompanying text or portion of that text, or the promotion of the article/issue.
+In other words, the publisher is not buying the right to use the image in other works or in appearances without the accompanying text or portion of that text, or other promotional uses unrelated to the article/issue.

 Payments & Terms